Michael Keeping: Management career

 From February 1948 to October 1950 he was coach at Real Madrid CF with which he won the Copa Eva Duarte, precursor of the Spanish Supercup, winning the final as cup winner of 1947 against the champions of 1947 Valencia CF in June 1948.
-In his first match his team shipped four goals in a 1–4 defeat to Celta de Vigo, a feat only repeated in August 2018 when Julen Lopetegui lost his first match 2–4 to Atlético de Madrid in the UEFA Super Cup final.
+In his first match his team allowed four goals in a 1–4 defeat to Celta de Vigo, a feat only repeated in August 2018 when Julen Lopetegui lost his first match 2–4 to Atlético de Madrid in the UEFA Super Cup final.
 Best league placings were the third and fourth ranks in 1949 and 1950.
 He was sacked in October 1950, after the eighth matchday for unsuitable remarks.
 Preceding there were also some hefty defeats in the league against Real Sociedad, FC Barcelona and Deportivo la Coruña with results of 2–6, 2–7 and 0–5.

 After having had an administrative position with a Dutch side, in January 1959 he became successor of Stan Rickaby at Southern League club Poole Town.

 Between September 1960 and January 1961, when he unexpectedly resigned for family reasons, he returned to England to get married, he was manager of the Dutch second division side Heracles Almelo.

 He is also reported to have held positions in Denmark, France and North Africa.